HBS Navigation

 Mid Range

 Smaller than ITE, custom-molded to fit partly in the ear canal.
-A good balance of discretion and functionality.
-Includes directional microphones in most models.
+A good balance of discretion and functionality with directional microphones in most models.

 Mid Range